Table of Contents

 Cats that have a chance to go outdoors are also likely to be more active because of their particular living circumstances.
 When a cat goes outside, she is more alert for danger and has a lot more stimuli to keep her busy and moving.

 Depending on the circumstances of her outdoor environment, your cat may be running after a bird or sleeping in a sunny patch.
 So not all outdoor visits necessarily mean that your cat will be more active than usual.
+Therefore, outdoor cats can eat more and stay skinny, whereas more lazy indoor cats that don’t move all that much can easily pile on the pounds.

 Although these factors affect a cat’s activity levels and the extent of their daily calorie burn, it is still an important issue if she keeps on losing weight.
 Even when a cat is very active, she should at least be maintaining her weight if she eats well.
-So if you are sure that your cat gets all the calories she needs and she’s still losing weight, take her to the vet for conclusive results.
+So, if you are sure that your cat gets all the calories she needs and she’s still losing weight, take her to the vet for conclusive results.

-Choice of Food
+3. Choice of Food

 Even though you may have been feeding your cat the same food for years with no problem, it is possible that she may need a dietary change.

 Go for foods that have high amounts of quality protein.
 Although they should not be eliminated, fiber and carbs should be at a minimum (no more than 2%) because they upset your cat’s digestion.
+The best hack for having your cat eat high amounts of nutritious calories is to go for very tasty food with high calories of protein and fat.

 Please consult your vet when going for a change in your cat’s diet.
 Your vet will do the best job recommending the most fitting food for your cat.